2021 Armenian parliamentary election: Schedule

 Participating parties and alliances were required to submit applications with all supporting documentation by 18:00 on 26 May.
 The electoral lists of the political parties and alliances of parties were registered by 31 May.

 The official election campaign took place from 7 to 18 June.

 Voting took place on 20 June from 8am to 8pm.

 Participating political forces

-Four alliances and 23 parties submitted documents to Armenia's Central Electoral Commission (CEC) in order to register for the elections.
+Four alliances and 23 parties submitted documents to the Central Electoral Commission (CEC) in order to register for the elections.
 This is a significant increase in the number of parties competing, as only nine parties and two alliances had competed in the parliamentary elections held two years earlier.

 Several of the parties and all of the alliances were established in 2020 or 2021, following Armenia's defeat in the 2020 Nagorno-Karabakh war.
 In total, four alliances and 23 parties participated in the election.